-Last month, we published a post titled, “Are structured settlement annuities irrelevant?”
-In it, we introduced the idea that fixed guaranteed structured settlement annuities may not always be the best choice for plaintiffs who are looking for lifetime security.
+Last month, we discussed the idea that fixed guaranteed structured settlement annuities may not always be the best choice for plaintiffs who are looking for lifetime security.
 In today’s market, their yield is often much lower than other professionally managed periodic payment obligation setups.
 But are there exceptions that give families some participation in growth?

 The industry is always working on adapting to the ebbs and flows of the market.
 As a result, there are a variety of innovative solutions that give annuitants the potential to see a higher yield, making their asset a better investment.
 Riders and other products out there create the potential for additional growth, which helps close the yield gap in what annuitants would otherwise miss out on.